 How to find vacancies

-The Hennepin Housing Key, a tool to facilitate searches for housing vacancies, including corporate adult foster care homes, is currently under development.
+HB101 Places is a tool that can be used to search for housing vacancies, including corporate adult foster care homes.
 Check this site for updates.
 Currently, those interested in corporate adult foster care housing options must contact individual providers to ask about vacancies.
 For information on licensed providers, visit the DHS licensing information lookup.

 Due to the moratorium on new corporate foster care development, people interested in corporate adult foster care may find information on alternative housing options by visiting Minnesota health care facilities programs.